Xtron135/Blynk-IoT-Platform-Tutorial/README.md

 In the new Blynk IoT documentaion, there are a lot of confusion in the programs.
 They didnt update their documentation.
 Some of the program use the old code from Blynk Legacy.
 And some of them use a new code from Blynk IoT.
-From the documentaion, you can even find 2 copy of program with the same title for example, but with different code entirely.
+From the official website documentaion, you can even find 2 copy of program with the same title for example, but with different code entirely.

 In this repo I provide a template, and of course tested and still working as November 2022.
 This program template should be the most basic 'skeleton' for you to write any Blynk IoT program.

-Also included here is a pdf tutorial for reference about Blynk IoT basics.